erikcorry/understanding-lisp-1/README.md

 does jumping to the current address equal a return instruction?

-What happens here is that the `dap` instruction (deposit-address-part) takes the return address (placed in the accumulator by the `jsp` instruction and puts it in the low bits (the address part) of the return instruction.
+What happens here is that the `dap` instruction (deposit-address-part) takes the return address (placed in the accumulator by the `jsp` instruction) and puts it in the low bits (the address part) of the return instruction.
 So it uses self-modifying code as a normal way to return from a subroutine.

-The instruction format of the PDP-1 has the opcode in the high bits and the low bits are the argument, so this rewrites the `jmp` instruction to return to the correct place.
+Since the instruction format of the PDP-1 has the opcode in the high bits and the low bits are the argument, this rewrites the `jmp` instruction to return to the correct place.

 As you can see this scheme does not allow for recursion.
 The return address for the previous invocation would get overwritten when you reenter the function.
 Since it uses self-modifying code it also clearly would not work for ROM, but the PDP-1 had no ROM, so that was not an issue.

+This instruction set reflects the idea, popular in the early days of computing, that a function might not be "reentrant".
+These days that word is normally used to mean thread-safe, but originally a non-reentrant subroutine could not even be called twice on a single thread.
+Perhaps it used static working variables, or perhaps there was literally no stack to store the return addresses.

 ## jda instruction